ordinalpunks/ordinalpunks.starter/README.md

 In ![](i/6.png) Ordinal Punk #6
 or ![](i/48.png) Ordinal Punk #48, for example, the laser eyes get semi-hidden by the headwear / hats  - the fix: let' change the order, that is, paste the hats before the laser eyes.

-- no. 6 -  Laser Eyes / Cowboy Hat B & W  => Cowboy Hat / Laser Eyes
+- №6 -  Laser Eyes / Cowboy Hat B & W   ⇒  Cowboy Hat / Laser Eyes
-- no. 48 - Laser Eyes / Cap Forward =>  Cap Forward / Laser Eyes
+- №48 - Laser Eyes / Cap Forward   ⇒   Cap Forward / Laser Eyes

 The same holds for pipes or cigarettes (with smoke).

-- no. 37 - 3D Glasses / Cigarette / Buck Teeth  =>  3D Glasses / Buck Teeth / Cigarette
+- №37 - 3D Glasses / Cigarette / Buck Teeth  ⇒  3D Glasses / Buck Teeth / Cigarette
-- no. 78 - Pipe / Hoodie   =>  Hoodie / Pipe
+- №78 - Pipe / Hoodie   ⇒  Hoodie / Pipe